admin-shell-io/aas-specs/schemas/json/README.md

 # JSON
 In the following repository an overview of the main concepts of the Asset Administration Shell [JSON](https://tools.ietf.org/html/rfc8259) serialization is presented.
 For import and export scenarios the metamodel of an Asset Administration Shell needs to be serialized.
 A serialization format is JSON (JavaScript Object Notation).
+The JSON files follow the schema version [2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8).

 ## JSON Mapping Rules
 The main concepts of the JSON serialization are explained by the following rules.